 Then, because so many people were coming and going that they did not even have a chance to eat, he said to them, “Come with me by yourselves to a quiet place and get some rest.” —Mark 6:31

 I’m not sure what was happening in that woman’s life, but she definitely had an out-of-proportion reaction.
 I’m guessing that she was living a busy life with no margins.
 You know what margins are—in a spiral notebook they are those blank white spaces on the sides of each page.
-Margin is space without activity.
-Many of us live our lives without margin: rushed, stressed, fatigued, and overloaded.
+A margin is a space without activity.
+Many of us live our lives without margins: rushed, stressed, fatigued and overloaded.
 When we live life without margins, we are just one tink away from exploding.